statTarget/statTarget2/README.md

-> IMPORTANCE: We recommend the 64-bit version of Windows 7, or newer.
+> IMPORTANCE: We recommend the 64-bit version of Windows 7, or newer for most users.

-> For mac PC,  XQuartz instead of X11 support should be installed for the Graphical User Interface (GUI).
+> For mac OS PC,  XQuartz instead of X11 support should be installed for the Graphical User Interface (GUI).
 Download it from https://www.xquartz.org.
 The R 3.3.0 and RGtk2 2.20.31 were suitable for mac OS paltform. `The R 3.3.0 and RGtk2 2.20.31 sailed through the test.` If you have multiple versions of R framework installed, RSwitch  - a small GUI that allows you to switch between R versions quickly.
 Download it from https://r.research.att.com

 > RGTK2 is a binding for R to the GTK2 library and dependent libraries, and a multi-platform package for creating graphical user interfaces.
 If you have any problems about RGTK2 installation, see the related installation information for R and GTK on Windows/Mac OS at https://gist.github.com/sebkopf/9405675.